- The Stockdale Paradox is a concept that was popularized by Jim Collins in his book Good to Great.

 Stockdale explained this idea as the following: “You must never confuse faith that you will prevail in the end — which you can never afford to lose — with the discipline to confront the most brutal facts of your current reality, whatever they might be.”

 In the most simplest explanation of this paradox, it’s the idea of hoping for the best, but acknowledging and preparing for the worst.

 What is the Stockdale Paradox?

-The ability to acknowledge your situation and balance optimism with realism comes from an understanding of the Stockdale Paradox.
+Understanding the Stockdale Paradox can help you better confront the reality of tough situations while also maintaining faith that you’ll ultimately succeed.
 This contradictory way of thinking was the strength that led James through those trying years.
-Such paradoxical thinking, whether you consciously know it or not has been one of the defining philosophies for great leaders making it through hardship and reaching their goals.
+Such paradoxical thinking, whether you consciously know it or not, has been one of the defining philosophies for great leaders making it through hardship and reaching their goals.

 Whether it’s weathering through a torturous imprisonment in a POW camp or going through your own trials and tribulations, the Stockdale Paradox has merit as a way of thinking and acting for any trying times in a person’s life.

 The inherent contradictory dichotomy in the paradox holds a great lesson for how to achieve success and overcome difficult obstacles.
 It also flies right in the face of unbridled optimists and those positivity peddlers whose advice pervades nearly every self-help book or guru spiel out there.

 In a discussion with Collins for his book, Stockdale speaks about how the optimists fared in camp.
 The dialogue goes: